-- regulatory authorities may interrupt, delay or halt clinical trials; - regulatory authorities may deny regulatory approval of our future product candidates; - regulatory authorities may require certain labeling statements, such as warnings or contraindications or limitations on the indications for use, and/or impose restrictions on distribution in the form of a REMS in connection with approval or post-approval; - regulatory authorities may withdraw their approval, require more onerous labeling statements, impose more restrictive REMS, or require us to recall any product that is approved; - we may be required to change the way the product is administered or conduct additional clinical trials; - our relationships with our collaboration partners may suffer; - we could be sued and held liable for harm caused to patients; or - our reputation may suffer.
+- regulatory authorities may interrupt, delay or halt clinical trials; - regulatory authorities may deny regulatory approval of our future product candidates; - regulatory authorities may require certain labeling statements, such as warnings or contraindications or limitations on the indications for use, and/or impose restrictions on distribution in the form of a REMS in connection with approval or post-approval; - regulatory authorities may withdraw their approval, require more onerous labeling statements, impose more restrictive REMS, or require us to recall any product that is approved; - we may be required to change the way the product is administered or conduct additional clinical trials; - · our relationships with our collaboration partners may suffer; - we could be sued and held liable for harm caused to patients; or - our reputation may suffer.
 The reputational risk is heightened with respect to those of our future product candidates that are being developed for pediatric indications.

 We may voluntarily suspend or terminate our clinical trials if at any time we believe that the products present an unacceptable risk to participants, or if preliminary data demonstrates that our future product candidates are unlikely to receive regulatory approval or unlikely to be successfully commercialized.
 Following receipt of approval for commercial sale of a product, we may voluntarily withdraw or recall that product from the market if at any time we believe that its use, or a person's exposure to it, may cause adverse health consequences or death.
 To date, we have not withdrawn, recalled or taken any other action, voluntary or mandatory, to remove an approved product from the market.
-In addition, regulatory agencies, IRBs or data safety monitoring boards may at any time recommend the temporary or permanent discontinuation of our clinical trials or requirements, or that they present an unacceptable safety risk to participants.
+In addition, regulatory agencies, IRBs or data safety monitoring boards may at any time recommend the temporary or permanent discontinuation of our clinical trials or requiest that we cease using investigators in the clinical trials if they believe that the clinical trials are not being conducted in accordance with applicable regulatory requirements, or that they present an unacceptable safety risk to participants.
 Although we have never been asked by a regulatory agency, IRB or data safety monitoring board to temporarily or permanently discontinue a clinical trial, if we elect or are forced to suspend or terminate a clinical trial of any of our future product candidates, the commercial prospects for that product will be harmed and our ability to generate product revenue from that product may be delayed or eliminated.
 Furthermore, any of these events may result in labeling statements such as warnings or contraindications.
 In addition, such events or labeling could prevent us or our partners from achieving or maintaining market acceptance of the affected product and could substantially increase the costs of commercializing our future product candidates and impair our ability to generate revenue from the commercialization of these products either by our company or by our collaboration partners.